 LLSO 29066.
 Twentieth-Century Theories of Capitalism.
 100 Units.

 The Theories of Capitalism sequence introduces students to classic texts in the history of economic thought.
 Students may take just one of the two courses: Early Theories of Capitalism or Twentieth-Century Theories of Capitalism.
 Enrollment in both is strongly encouraged but not required.
 Across the two courses, we examine diverse accounts of the forces that govern capitalist societies and the distinctive problems that emerge within them.
 As we do this, we also look closely at how the economists who developed these theories demarcated the economic domain of human life and we consider how their efforts to understand it were shaped by a rich body of intellectual resources.
 Many of the questions that we explore in the first part of the sequence reappear in Twentieth-Century Theories of Capitalism.
 Yet, in this course, we also attend to new preoccupations that emerged as capitalism continued to evolve.
-In Spring 2024, this course will emphasize approaches that situate capitalism within broader theories of society.
-Readings may include texts by Karl Polanyi, John Maynard Keynes, Friedrich Hayek, Geoff Mann, Simon Clarke, David Graeber, and Stephanie Kelton.
+Among these are questions about the role of uncertainty in economic processes, the nature of the modern corporation, and the long-term viability of the capitalist ethos.
+Readings may include Torstein Veblen, John Keynes, Friedrich Hayek, Joseph Schumpeter, and Albert Hirschman.

 Instructor(s): David Lebow Terms Offered: Spring